 Each class ends with Savasana, corpse pose or deep relaxation.
 Students learn to rest in a profound way, completely releasing the body while drawing the mind towards the peace within.
 As the student progresses, Pranayama (the control of the breath) is introduced.

 We recommend that you do not eat before class.
-You should come well hydrated, as drinking water during class is not recommended.
+You should be well-hydrated before class, as drinking water during class is not recommended.
 Let your instructor know of any injuries or if you are pregnant.

 See class descriptions here.